Optimism and Pessimism in Strategic Interactions under Ignorance: Discussion

 \subsection{Common Belief vs. Common Knowledge \& Algorithmic Procedures}

-\cite{Bonanno_Tsakas_2018} show how Admissibility (as in \Mref{eq:rationality}---of course, in their language and terminology, where it is called ``Weak Dominance Rationality'') and Common Belief vs. Common Knowledge in Admissibility are algorithmically characterized by two different procedures. \citet[Theorem 1]{Bonanno_Tsakas_2018} (similar to our \Mref{th:tropical_a}) proves that Admissibility and Common \emph{Belief} in Admissibility is algorithmically characterized by the iterative elimination of actions that are B{\"o}rgers dominated, indeed a procedure based on the elimination of \emph{actions}.
-Interestingly, and clearly related to the differences between Point Rationalizabiilty and the Wishful Thinking procedure in \cite{Yildiz_2007}, Admissibility and Common \emph{Knowledge} in Admissibility is algorithmically characterized by an elimination of \emph{action profiles} known as Iterated Deletion of Inferior Profiles, introduced in \citet[Section 3, p.62]{Stalnaker_1994}.
+\cite{Bonanno_Tsakas_2018} show how Admissibility (as in \Mref{eq:rationality}---of course, in their language and terminology, where it is called ``Weak Dominance Rationality'') and Common Belief vs. Common Knowledge in Admissibility are algorithmically characterized by two different procedures. \citet[Theorem 1, p.5]{Bonanno_Tsakas_2018} (similar to our \Mref{th:tropical_a}) proves that Admissibility and Common \emph{Belief} in Admissibility is algorithmically characterized by the iterative elimination of actions that are B{\"o}rgers dominated, indeed a procedure based on the elimination of \emph{actions}.
+Interestingly, and clearly related to the differences between Point Rationalizability and the Wishful Thinking procedure in \cite{Yildiz_2007}, Admissibility and Common \emph{Knowledge} in Admissibility is algorithmically characterized by an elimination of \emph{action profiles} known as Iterated Deletion of Inferior Profiles, introduced in \citet[Section 3, p.62]{Stalnaker_1994}.\footnote{\cite{Bonanno_Nehring_1998} provide a corrected proof of \citet[Theorem 3, p.63]{Stalnaker_1994}.}